bcrowell/dorcas/README.md

 ## What the system is designed to do

-* Handles text in any mixture of languages.
+* Handle text in any mixture of languages.

-* Doesn't depend on a neural network as an unmodifiable, unfixable, and inscrutable black box.
+* Not depend on a neural network as an unmodifiable, unfixable, and inscrutable black box.
-     Instead, use some variant of old-school methods such as convolution and template matching.
+     Instead, use old-school methods such as convolution and template matching.

-* Handle RTL alphabetic scripts.
+* Handle RTL alphabetic scripts such as Hebrew, and bidirectional texts.

 * Take advantage of symmetrical multiprocessing.